-Icon Function Icon Function Full Battery Charge Level - Indicates power is being supplied by the internal battery.
-Horizontal bars diminish as the battery discharges. Ē External Power Connected - Indicates power is being supplied through the data cable connection to a vehicle or by the AC Power Supply.
-Low Battery Charge Level - Indicates the internal battery is low.
-A warning message will also display on the screen when the battery discharges to a low level. □ ↓ t Active Vehicle Communication - Indicates the diagnostic tool is actively communicating with a vehicle.
+lcon Function lcon Function Î Full Battery Charge Level - Indicates power is being supplied by the internal battery pack.
+Horizontal bars diminish as the battery discharges.
+5 External Power Connected - Indicates power is being supplied through the data cable connection to a vehicle or by the AC/DC Power Supply. [] Low Battery Charge Level - Indicates the internal battery pack is low and needs to be recharged immediately.
+A warning message will also display on the screen when the battery gets low. □ ↓ t∮∮∮ Active Vehicle Communication - Indicates the Diagnostic Tool is actively communicating with a vehicle.